 But, if you receive a penalty for speeding, sometimes (if you're lucky and within the requirements), you will be given the option to attend a speed awareness course instead.
 The scheme allows motorists who have committed minor offences to do a course with the aim of improving their behaviour whilst on the road.

-You'll qualify for a UK speed awareness course if:
+You'll qualify to be considered for a UK speed awareness course if:

-1) You haven't been convicted of any other speeding offences in the last 3 years.
+You haven't attended a speed awareness course in the last 3 years.

 That's a big bunch of people that need educating about acceptable road behaviour!